AI without networks: Methods

 Finally, we define two sequences $a_n,b_n>0$, $n\in\N$, to be asymptotically equivalent for $n\to+\infty$, denoted $a_n\sim_{n\to+\infty} b_n$, if the limit of their ratio exists and $\lim_{n\to\infty} a_n/b_n = 1$.

-In summary, our work will focus on the estimation of asymptotic equivalents for $\E[(\hat{f}(x)-f(x))^2]$ and other relevant quantities as this determines the rate at which the excess risk goes to zero for regression, and bounds the rate at which the excess risk goes to zero for classification.
+In summary, our work focuses on the estimation of asymptotic equivalents for $\E[(\hat{f}(x)-f(x))^2]$ and other relevant quantities, as this determines the rate at which the excess risk goes to zero for regression, and bounds the rate at which the excess risk goes to zero for classification.